project-gen3sis/R-package/README.md

 ### How to install gen3sis

 Gen3sis is on CRAN.
-So, to install the latest CRAN release, just run
+So, to install the latest CRAN release, just run in R

 ```{r}
 install.packages("gen3sis")